-A Cure for the Common Codes provides convenient and definitive tables of commonly used geographic codes (mostly FIPS) organized by state for the U.S. We also have 2009 and 2003 versions.
+Geographic codes lookup provides convenient and definitive tables of commonly used geographic codes (mostly FIPS) organized by state for the U.S.

 Geographic Reference Reports from the Missouri Census Data Center.
-This is where you'll find the PUMA reference reports and lots of other excellent stuff.
+This is where you'll find the PUMA reference reports and lots of other good stuff.

 PUMAs (Public Use Microdata Areas).
 Excellent overview with links to just about anything you'll need to know about these increasingly important geographic entities.

 All About Census Geography and Summary Levels .
 Good overview of Census Geography with special emphasis on summary levels and SumLev codes as used on census summary files.